-Home » Under Secretary for Management » Bureau of Administration » Office of Overseas Schools » Overseas Schools Advisory Council Educational Assistance Program » Count Me In - Developing Inclusive International Schools » Chapter 3: Planning for Success
+Home » Under Secretary for Management » Bureau of Administration » Office of Overseas Schools » Overseas Schools Advisory Council Projects and Publications » Count Me In - Developing Inclusive International Schools » Chapter 3: Planning for Success

 Each year, more and more international schools are exploring options for assisting special needs students, their parents and teachers.
 Careful planning and organization can assist international schools with their special needs initiative.
 For ease of organization, I have divided the planning/implementation process into six steps from pre-planning to first year retrospective evaluation.